A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Related Work

-ModelPlex~\cite{DBLP:journals/fmsd/MitschP16} can identify modeling errors in \dL formulas via synthesizing monitors that identify at runtime whether or not a model conforms to the real-world (or simulated) environment.
-Similarly, ULGEN~\cite{10048006} provides assurance for programming cyber-physical systems with concurrently interacting components.
-We instead statically identify modeling errors prior to runtime.
+ModelPlex~\cite{DBLP:journals/fmsd/MitschP16} identifies modeling errors in \dL formulas at runtime by determining whether or not a model conforms to the real-world (or simulated) environment.
+Here, we identify modeling errors \emph{prior to runtime}.
+CESAR~\cite{Kabra_2024} synthesizes missing hybrid program components according to a specification.
+Our work instead \emph{debugs an existing program by looking at its proof} to determine possible mutations, thereby enabling proof diagnostics.

-Fulton \& Platzer~\cite{fulton2019} describe the use of mutations to hybrid models in synthesizing candidate models which are then validated against the real-world-environment at runtime.
-Additionally, Selvaraj \emph{et al.}~\cite{selvaraj2022} discuss the difficulties of writing \dL formulas that realistically describe physical systems.
-They classify two kinds of modeling errors in \dL formulas, and provide theorems that ensure a model susceptible to these modeling errors cannot be proven safe.
-Our work provides the mechanism that diagnoses these modeling errors.

-Dokhanchi \emph{et al.}~\cite{Dokhanchi2017} proposed a debugging framework for finding specification errors in Signal Temporal Logic~\cite{STL2013} formulas.
-They check for validity and account for two classes of errors: redundancy and vacuity.
-They extended Linear Temporal Logic with vacuity detection to find program traces that vacuously satisfy the specification, and redundancy detection for conjuncts in a formula.
-Additionally, Kupferman \& Vardi~\cite{Kupferman2003} developed a vacuity detector for temporal logic formulas that checks whether all subformulas of a specification affect its truth value.
-For \dL formulas that contain conflicting assumptions, \uapc does provide vacuity detection by suggesting atoms that could be safely removed from a \dL formula, but additionally suggests ways in which atoms could be generalized.
+Static vacuity detection for temporal logical formulas finds program traces that vacuously satisfy the specification~\cite{Dokhanchi2017} and checks whether all subformulas of a specification affect its truth~\cite{Kupferman2003}.
+In \uapc, the mutation $\mR$ provides vacuity detection while the mutation $\mW$ identifies over-constrained program components, \emph{diagnosing a more subtle class of bugs not covered by vacuity detection}.